 Convention No. 143 requires states to consult representative workers' and employers' organisations in the context of measures to detect and prevent labour migration in abusive conditions.
-Consultation with the social partners on such measures integral to success, including for fair recruitment under the Fair Recruitment Guidelines (See also Recommendation No. 169, para.
+For such measures to be successful, consultation with social partners, including on fair recruitment, are considered essential under the Fair Recruitment Guidelines (See Recommendation No. 169, para.
 44).
-Trends in state practice reflect the transformative effect of consultation in preventing irregular labour migration in abusive conditions.
-Social dialogue has also proven valuable in addressing the impact of the COVID-19 pandemic on migrant workers, including those in irregular situations.
-For lessons learnt from past crises through the lens of social dialogue and related recommendations, see ILO 2020m.
+Trends in state practice reflect the transformative effect of consultation in addressing irregular labour abusive conditions. migration in dialogue has also proven valuable in addressing the impact of the COVID-19 pandemic on migrant workers, including those in irregular situations.
+For lessons learnt from past crises through the lens of social dialogue and related recommendations, see ILO 2020m

-The International Trade Union

-Confederation (ITUC) and the

-International Organisation of

-Employers (IOE) issued a joint statement

-on COVID-19 calling for enhanced

-coordination of all actors and for

-international financial institutions to

-support socio-economic measures and

-policies.
-It further called "in the strongest

-terms" for social dialogue and on the key

-role of the social partners (IOE-ITUC 2020).
+► The International Trade Union Confederation (ITUC) and the International Organisation of Employers (IOE) issued a joint statement on COVID-19 calling for enhanced coordination of all actors and for international financial institutions to support socio-economic measures and policies.
+It further called "in the strongest terms" for social dialogue and on the key role of the social partners (IOE-ITUC 2020).

-As a basic principle of good practice, governments should develop mechanisms to fully consult social partners on the detection of abusive situations associated with irregular labour migration, on national and international measures for systematic contact and information exchange, and on laws and regulations and other measures designed to prevent and eliminate abusive irregular labour migration.76 Although a number countries have consultative mechanisms for labour migration questions in general, the extent of government consultation with social partners on specific questions of irregular labour migration and associated abuses is not clear (ILO 2016a, paras 133-134 and 136).
+As a basic principle of good practice, governments should therefore develop mechanisms to fully consult social partners on the detection of abusive situations associated with irregular labour migration, on national and international measures for systematic contact and information exchange, and on laws and regulations and other measures designed to prevent and eliminate abusive irregular labour migration.76 Although a number countries have consultative mechanisms for labour migration questions in general, the extent of government consultation with social partners on specific questions of irregular labour migration and associated abuses is not clear (ILO 2016a, paras 133-134 and 136).

 - ▶ The Government of Portugal has established an Advisory Council on Immigration Issues to ensure the participation of migrant workers' organizations as well as workers' and employers' organizations in the development of public policies concerning migration.77 - ▶ The Government of Malta reported that it regularly consulted and involved the social partners in regulatory decision-making in the field of unauthorized employment (EC-EMN 2017, sect.
-3.1.3). - ▶ In Finland employers' and workers workers' organisations, and the Government participate together in developing and monitoring legislation and the dissemination of information, including on unauthorized employment and the prevention of the informal economy (ibid.). - ▶ In Ghana, the national plan for the fight against illegal employment 2016-2018 (PNLTI 2016-2018) recommends the development of preventive action with the social partners, including renewal of the partnership agreement in the agriculture sector and new partnership agreements in the performing arts sector and the domestic work sector. - ▶ In Cambodia, the Government drafted ministerial orders (prakas) to strengthen existing protection mechanisms for migrant workers and set standards for private recruitment agencies, the recruitment process, and related access to justice, in consultation with Cambodian trade unions in a Technical Working Group (ILO 2014d).
+3.1.3). - In Finland employers' and workers workers' organisations, and the Government participate together in developing and monitoring legislation and the dissemination of information, including on unauthorized employment and the prevention of the informal economy (ibid.). - ▶ In Ghana, the national plan for the fight against illegal employment 2016-2018 (PNLTI 2016-2018) recommends the development of preventive action with the social partners, including renewal of the partnership agreement in the agriculture sector and new partnership agreements in the performing arts sector and the domestic work sector. - ▶ In Cambodia, the Government drafted ministerial orders (prakas) to strengthen existing protection mechanisms for migrant workers and set standards for private recruitment agencies, the recruitment process, and related access to justice, in consultation with Cambodian trade unions in a Technical Working Group (ILO 2014c).

 76 See Convention No. 143, Articles 2, 4 and 7.
-Recommendation No. 86, Paragraphs 4(2) and 19 require consultation with the appropriate organisations of employers and woerkers on "all general questions concerning migration for employment" and on "the operations of recruitment, introduction and placement of migrants for employment.
+Recommendation No. 86, Paragraphs 4(2) and 19 require consultation with the appropriate organisations of employers and woerkers on "all general questions concerning migration for employment" and on "the operations of recruitment, introduction and placement of migrants for employment."